dotnet/docs-maui/docs/windows/deployment/overview.md

 <!--
 ### Optionally export a PFX file

 You can use the thumbprint of the certificate to sign your package later, or you export the certificate to a Personal Information Exchange (PFX) file.
 The PFX file is secured with a password and can be referenced by your project.
+If you want to do signing from an automated build pipeline, you will need to have this file.
 To export the certificate as a PFX file, do the following:

 01. In the same PowerShell terminal session in the [Create a signing certificate](#create-a-signing-certificate) section, create a security password and assign it to the `$password` variable: